Oswald Külpe: Major works

-Oswald Külpe’s books and published works cover a variety of subject matter, which impacted his interest in psychology.
+Oswald Külpe's books and published works cover a variety of subject matter, which impacted his interest in psychology.
 Examples of his publication topics include logic, aesthetics, philosophy, and epistemology.
 His first major book, published in 1893, was Grundriss der Psychologie.
-The handbook summarized a comprehensive amount of experimental research at the time, including new research on reaction time, contributions to psychophysics, Carl Stumpf’s research into tonal fusions, and Hermann Ebbinghaus’ research on memory.
-He defined psychology as, “the facts of experience," as the book concerned itself strictly with scientific fact.
+The handbook summarized a comprehensive amount of experimental research at the time, including new research on reaction time, contributions to psychophysics, Carl Stumpf's research into tonal fusions, and Hermann Ebbinghaus’ research on memory.
+He defined psychology as "the facts of experience," as the book concerned itself strictly with scientific fact.
 The lack of focus on the concept of thought in his book is interesting because the Würzburg school greatly researched mental set and imageless thought.
 He once wrote to a colleague, however, that the concepts behind the book were, “the source of the investigations in the psychology of thinking.”
 So, he had anticipated the idea of imageless thought in this publication.
 Külpe was still under the shadow of Wundt during this time.
 In fact, only one of his distinctive views was included, which was his criticism of the subtractive procedure on reaction time.
 Two years later, Grundriss der Psychologie was translated into English by Edward Titchener under the title Outlines of Psychology.

-In 1897, Külpe published a handbook called Introduction to Philosophy.
+In 1895, Külpe published a handbook called Einleitung in die Philosophie (which translates to Introduction to Philosophy).
 This book was a guide to both past and present philosophy at the time, and a basic text for German university students of not just general philosophy, but psychology, logic, ethics, and aesthetics as well.
 In the book, Külpe also looks at the relations of the body and the mind, and in doing so, takes a dualistic position.
-Külpe also gives a clearly describes the relationship between physical and psychical, or in other words natural science and psychology.
+Külpe also gives a clear description of the relationship between physical and psychical, or in other words, natural science and psychology.
 He identifies the possibility of what he refers to as a mind substance.
 He theorized that both matter and mind are abstractions from thought experience.
-He believed that if matter required the idea of substance, why would mind not require substance as well.
-The book is less than 350 pages and went through seven editions and four translations, including into English by W.B.
-Pillsbury and Titchener under the title Introduction to Philosophy.
+He believed that if matter required the idea of substance, why would the mind not require substance as well?
+The book is less than 350 pages and went through seven editions and four translations, including into English by W. B. Pillsbury and Titchener under the title Introduction to Philosophy.